apollo-time/reversi-alpha-zero/readme.md

 About
 =====
+This forked from mokemokechichen/reversi-alpha-zero.
+I implement using tensorflow without Keras, because I don't know keras and inorder to use tensorlite on the mobile devices.
+And I rewrite MCTS with tree structure and use asycio lock for synchronizing instread of time.sleep

-Reversi reinforcement learning by [AlphaGo Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/) methods.
+Reversi reinforcement learning by [Alpha Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/) methods.

 Environment
 -----------